wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>6.
 Stories from my Mother</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Painted geese, children and frogs illustrate the cover.
 Pocket sized.*
 - You become [skilled](/2020/11/09/base-rules/#stats--skills) (+5) in "Cooking".
 - Each time you study this book, you learn the location of a hidden cabin in an area of your choice.
-One of Mother's friends lives there and can provide shelter and trade potions.
+One of Mother's friends lives there.
+They can provide shelter and trade potions.
 - Roll 1D4, you gain the following spell: 1.
 [Sky-Blind Curse](/2020/11/13/curse-of-sky-blindness/), 2.
 [Steeped Stones](/2020/11/13/steeped-stones/), 3.
 [Tune of the Yondkin](/2020/11/13/tune-of-the-yondkind/), 4.
 [Witchmark](/2020/11/13/witchmark/)
 ###### *Inspired by [Marvels & Malisons](https://www.drivethrurpg.com/product/211911/Marvels--Malisons)'s Cunning Craft.*
 </details>